Offirmo/offirmo-monorepo/stack--current/3-advanced--multi/rich-text-format/README.md

-A generic, platform independent rich text format.
+A generic, platform-independent, rich text format

-It's half-way between raw text and html.
-It has only 1 dimension.
+The goal is to
+- be semantic

-Can be rendered in ascii, html, react...
+- be render-able in both terminal and browser = ascii, html, react...

-See /demos/*
+This format is half-way between raw text and html, a bit similar to Markdown.

+It has only 1 dimension (flow) but hints can be added to render in a more fancy way if supported.
+Ex. a "ul/ol" hint.

+It has an underlying JSON structure.
+See `/demos/*`

+A notable difference with other document formats (Atlassian, Slack...) is that we don't have an array of children.
+Instead, a text with references to other nodes is used.
+Advantages:
+- a bit more readable
+- we can re-use nodes
+- we can over-supply nodes and not always use them Disadvantages
+- verbose for lists

 ```js
 import * as RichText from '@offirmo-private/rich-text-format'